wraith13/multi-encode/README.md

 ## Command

+- `multi encode: to selected text` : Run the encoder/decoder you selected from the list to selected text.
-- `multi encode` : Run the encoder/decoder you selected from the list.
+- `multi encode: to clipboard` : Run the encoder/decoder you selected from the list to clipboard.

 ## Extension Settings